golang/proposal/design/45713-workspace.md

 between the three configurations.

-Users who want to test using a subset of the workspace modules can also easily comment out some of the directory directives in their workspace file instead of making separate workspace files with the appropriate subset of workspace modules, if that works better for their workflows.
+Users who want to test using a subset of the workspace modules can also easily comment out some of the use directives in their workspace file instead of making separate workspace files with the appropriate subset of workspace modules, if that works better for their workflows.